Lapin0t/phd-manuscript/main/02_games.typ

 In the common sense of the word, a game is described by the moves allowed at any point of the play, together with winning conditions and their associated rewards.
-As I am here only interested in games insofar as they provide a framework for structured interactions, usual notions from classical game theory such as "winning", "reward" or "optimal play" will be completely absent.
-Moreover, I will restrict attention to games where two agents play in alternating turns.
+As we are here only interested in games insofar as they provide a framework for structured interactions, usual notions from classical game theory such as "winning", "reward" or "optimal play" will be completely absent.
+Moreover, we will restrict our attention to games where two agents play in alternating turns.
 Thus, for my purpose, games will just consist of the description of allowed moves.#margin-note[Games in such a restricted view---two-player,